 The Human Success Project is designed for adults, 18 years or older, who have completed at least three years of high school credits.
 Participants take courses at the College that will transfer back to the high school to satisfy high school graduation credits.
 The high school evaluates the credits earned through the Human Success Project before it awards the high school diploma.
-Contact the Counseling Center for more information at (708) 596-2000, ext.
-2306.
+Contact the College & Career Success Center for more information at (708) 596-2000, ext.
+5724.

 High school students, including home-schooled students, may take certain designated College courses, if the following conditions are met: